Not all (micro)nutrients are easily obtained from plants

 In contrast to iron, zinc is less easily obtained from fortified foods [Gibson et al. 2014].
 Whereas the best sources of zinc are meat, poultry, and fish, vegetarian diets reduce zinc absorption by one third [Hunt 2003].
 As for iron, meeting the recommended intake is no guarantee for adequate zinc status [Tucker 2014].
 Also, zinc absorption from plants improves when they are consumed together with ASFs, such as meat and fish.
 The mechanism is unknown but is likely attributable to the protein source [Consalez et al. 2022].

 Based on the above, zinc intake can become potentially problematic when avoiding ASFs [Freeland-Graves et al. 1989; Foster et al. 2013; Gibson et al. 2014; Seves et al. 2017; Bakaloudi et al. 2021; Menzel et al. 2021Dawczinsky et al. 2022; Klein et al. 2023].
+Some 14% of women aged 15-49 years are zinc deficient [Stevens et al. 2022].
 Deficiency is often found among people living in (sub)tropical regions where unleavened wholemeal bread is a staple and zinc is bound to fibre and phytates [Bender 2002].
 But even in Western omnivorous populations, zinc intake levels can be below the estimated average requirement [Bird et al. 2023].

 Iodine